D-alanine 2-hydroxymethyltransferase

-The 3 substrates of this enzyme are 5,10-methylenetetrahydrofolate, D-alanine, and H_{2}O, whereas its two products are tetrahydrofolate and 2-methylserine.
+This tetrahydrofolate–dependent enzyme catalyzes a reversible substitution of the formyl group from the cofactor 10-methylenetetrahydrofolate (5,10-CH_{2}-THF) to D-alanine to give 2-methyl-L-serine and tetrahydrofolic acid (THF).

 This enzyme belongs to the family of transferases that transfer one-carbon groups, specifically the hydroxymethyl-, formyl- and related transferases.
 The systematic name of this enzyme class is 5,10-methylenetetrahydrofolate:D-alanine 2-hydroxymethyltransferase.
 This enzyme is also called 2-methylserine hydroxymethyltransferase.
-This enzyme participates in one carbon pool by folate.
+This enzyme participates in the one carbon pool by folate.